Ptero-Community-Docs/eggdocs/docs/egg-advanced/docker-image-info.md

 The [Ptero-Eggs yolks repository](https://github.com/Ptero-Eggs/yolks) provides a variety of Docker images (called yolks) specifically designed for use with Pterodactyl eggs.

 These images provide the necessary runtime environments for game servers, bots, utilities, databases, and other services.
+Pterodactyl eggs run within Docker containers.
+The **Docker image** for an egg defines the base operating system and software environment available to the server.
+Choosing the right image is important:

+- Pterodactyl also maintains an official repository of images (called **Yolks**) covering many common games, languages, and services.
+- You may also use a [Custom Docker Image](docker-images.md) for unique requirements

+These images provide the necessary runtime environments for game servers, bots, utilities, databases, and other services.

 ## Categories of Yolks
 ### General Purpose